Push API usage example

 Security identity to Email Security Provider user mapping

-As things stand, the group members (that is, alice@example.com, bob@example.com, and david@example.com) wouldn’t be recognized by the provider.
-The recommended way to fix this is to create an alias relationship between each of those group members and the corresponding user in the Email Security Provider.
-In addition to allowing your provider to detect those users, doing so will allow those users to access content across many secured enterprise systems.
+Currently, the group members (that is, alice@example.com, bob@example.com, and david@example.com) are not recognized by the provider.
+The recommended way to fix this issue is to create an alias relationship between each of those group members and the corresponding user in the Email Security Provider.
+In addition to enabling your provider to detect those users, this will allow them to access content across many secured enterprise systems.
 The following request defines an alias for user alice@example.com.
-You would perform similar requests to define aliases for users bob@example.com, and david@example.com.
+You should perform similar requests to define aliases for users bob@example.com and david@example.com.

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/providers/mysecurityidentityprovider8d9s8d/mappings HTTP/1.1